Baby Bath Thermometers – Types and Tips to Choose the Right One

 What Is a Baby Bath Thermometer?

 Giving your baby a mild soap bath will help to keep them clean and prevent skin rashes and chafing.
 However, bathing sessions for babies can be chaotic and daunting enough for new parents.
-Your baby’s skin needs cooler water than your own as water that may feel moderately warm could be painfully hot for your baby.
+Your baby’s skin needs cooler water than your own, as water that may feel moderately warm could be painfully hot for your baby.
 When you dip your elbow into the water, it should feel warm and not hot.
 Your hands may not be heat-sensitive enough.
-One must remember to put cold water in the tub first followed by hot water.
-Before putting your child into the bath, it is important to swirl the water around to remove the hotspots.
+One must remember to put cold water in the tub first, followed by hot water.
+Before putting your child into the bath, it is important to swirl the water around to remove the hot spots.
 Fill up with just enough water in the baby bathtub or sink so that the bottom of your baby’s body is covered.
 As babies tend to lose body heat quickly, it’s best that the water has the right temperature before putting your child in.
 Do not add hot water once the child is already in the water.
-Luckily, there are bath thermometers that can give you an accurate reading of the bathwater temperature every single time.
+Luckily, there are infant bath thermometers that can give you an accurate reading of the bathwater temperature every single time.
 However, just don’t grab anything off the pharmacy or any baby store shelf!
 Thermometers need to be compliant with all safety standards as they are sensitive instruments.
-Apart from an accurate temperature reading, they also serve more purpose.
-New-age bath thermometers have several built-in features that meet the expectation of quality and safety requirements of modern-day parents.
-Here are some of the best bath water thermometers that require minimum maintenance and takes the stress out of bath time.
+Apart from an accurate temperature reading, they also serve a purpose.
+New-age bath thermometers have several built-in features that meet the expectations of quality and safety requirements of modern-day parents.
+Here are some of the best bath water thermometers that require minimal maintenance and take the stress out of bath time.

 Types of Bath Water Thermometers